George Price Boyce: Life

 In 1861, following the death of his sister, he went to Egypt, where he shared a house in Giza with Frank Dillon and Egron Lundgren until the February of the following year.

 Rossetti, who disliked working out of doors borrowed Boyce's sketches to provide the background for his watercolour Writing on the Sand (1858; British Museum, London).
+Although on a retainer with Rossetti, Alexa Wilding informally modelled for Boyce in the 1860s.

 Boyce exhibited both oils and watercolours at the Royal Academy between 1853 and 1861.
 He was a founding member of the Hogarth Club. and of the Medieval Society, an organisation, formed mostly of architects, dedicated to promoting interest in the art and architecture of the Middle Ages.
 He was also a leading member of the Society for the Protection of Ancient Buildings.
 He exhibited frequently at the Royal Watercolour Society and was elected Associate in 1864 and Member in 1878.

 From 1871 he lived at West House, Chelsea, designed for him by his friend Philip Webb.
+The house (home of Uncle Monty in the film Withnail and I) is described by Historic England as "one of the earliest examples of the Queen Anne Revival style".

 He retired from painting in 1893 through ill health. and died at West House on 9 February 1897.
 Boyce's diary has become a major source of information on Rossetti and the Pre-Raphaelite Brotherhood.

+Several British museums have examples of his paintings, especially the Victoria & Albert Museum and Ashmolean Museum in Oxford.
+In America the Yale Center for British Art has the largest collection.